Lievven/Snappy-Mod/README.md

 Q. What are the offset sliders doing? \
 A. Using these, you can move all the snap points an equal distance.
 Useful when you want to place objects slightly off-centred from the grid.
 Pro tip: you can manually enter a negative value.

+Q. Offset tool?
+Where can I find that? \
+A. Enable the advanced section of the tool.

+Q. I was hoping I could set my own distance for the snapping. \
+A. You can!
+Simply enable the advanced section of the tool.

 Q. Why is there 2 sliders for spacing and offset each? \
 A. If you turn off the locked aspect ratio, you can set a separate spacing and offset for each axis.
 Useful for isometric maps.